the morning with my teacher

 not the man,

-but the soul hiding inside him.
+but the child hiding inside him.

-“i’m sorry i don’t do this more,” i said.
+“i’m sorry i don’t do this more” i said.

 “you’re doing a great job